How to Use Pool Shock: Complete Step-by-Step Guide

 Liquid chlorine (12.5% sodium hypochlorite) is the preferred shocking agent.
 To calculate how much you need:

-For every 1ppm FC increase in a 10,000-gallon pool, add approximately 13 ounces of liquid chlorine.
+For every 1 ppm FC increase in a 10,000-gallon pool, add approximately 11 fl oz of 12.5% liquid chlorine.
 Scale this calculation based on your pool size and desired FC increase.
+For a quick estimate, use our all-in-one pool calculator.
+Always re-test your water after dosing and add gradually, following the product label and manufacturer's instructions.

 Step-by-Step Shocking Process